Thiago099/jsx-dom-builder/README.md

 ## Edit property example

-Here is a example of a page with a red square and a button, when you click the button the red square turns blue
+Here is an example of a page with a red square and a button, when you click the button the red square turns blue

 ![image](https://user-images.githubusercontent.com/66787043/213872010-a6c7d213-26f3-46c7-9096-16eea23f32e4.png)